Ridemofi/Skada-WoTLK/README.md

-# Skada WotLK (mod by Kappa)
+# Skada WotLK

 A maintenance fork of [Skada Revisited](https://github.com/bkader/Skada-WoTLK) by Kader (bkader), the modular damage meter for World of Warcraft 3.3.5a (WotLK, Interface 30300).

-This fork exists for two reasons: to fix bugs that were still present in the upstream release, and to add a complete Ukrainian localization.
+This fork exists to fix bugs that were still present in the upstream release.
 More than thirty defects were found and fixed, ranging from a performance problem that froze the client for seconds at a time to several latent crashes and a number of incorrect calculations.
 All fixes are described in detail below.

-Bug fixes, extensions and the Ukrainian translation by **Kappa**.

 ## Requirements